We love Levenshulme for food and drink and here's why

 825 Stockport Road, Manchester M19 3PN

-The restaurant is often packed with happy diners tucking into Middle Eastern staples like baba ganoush, hummus, shawarma, falafel or grilled halloumi all served with salads, freshly made flatbreads or neon house pickles.
-The white plastic chairs are juxtaposed with chandeliers, golden ornaments and copious amounts of dried and artificial flowers make for a uniquely eccentric dining experience.
+The restaurant is often packed with happy diners tucking into Middle Eastern staples like baba ganoush, hummus, shawarma, falafel or grilled halloumi all served with salads, freshly made flatbreads or neon-bright house pickles.
+The white plastic chairs are juxtaposed with chandeliers, golden ornaments and the copious amounts of dried and artificial flowers make for a uniquely eccentric dining experience.

 861 Stockport Rd, Manchester M19 3PW